 What a nutritional therapy session typically involves?

 Before the first consultation, the practitioner usually provides a health and nutrition questionnaire for the client to complete.
-An initial consultation typically lasts around 60 minutes, and in this time the practitioner asks detailed questions about current health concerns, symptoms, diagnosis and treatment, medical history, family history, lifestyle, levels of physical activity, use of medication and supplements and diet.
+An initial consultation with Lucy lasts 1 hour 15 minutes (75 mins), and in this time the practitioner asks detailed questions about current health concerns, symptoms, diagnosis and treatment, medical history, family history, lifestyle, levels of physical activity, use of medication and supplements and diet.
 The practitioner then evaluates individual needs and uses the extensive evidence base for nutritional science to develop a personalised, safe and effective nutrition and lifestyle programme.

-Follow-up consultations are held generally after four weeks in order to monitor progress and make any necessary adjustments.
-Follow-ups are 30-45 minutes depending on your needs.
+Follow-up consultations are held generally after 2-3 weeks in order to monitor progress and make any necessary adjustments.
+Follow-ups are 45 minutes depending on your needs.
 Further follow-ups may be required depending on each individual situation.

 Choosing a practitioner